-A student must be admitted to the School of Graduate Studies and be registered in the School each term of the appointment.
-International students as well as U.S. citizens and U.S. residents in campus-based master's and doctoral programs are eligible to apply.
+A student must be admitted to the School of Graduate Studies and be registered full-time (8 credits) each term of the appointment.
+International students, U.S. citizens and U.S. residents in campus-based master's and doctoral programs are eligible to apply.

 All graduate assistants will be eligible for the following benefits:

 Number of Graduate Credits Paid for by Graduate Assistantship

 Tuition remission is available to graduate assistants during the academic year.
 Tuition remission is considered to be earnings and is therefore subject to FICA plus State and Federal tax withholding.
 The schedule above outlines the amount of tuition remission available.
 A student must be at least a half-time graduate assistant, i.e., working 10 hours per week, to qualify for tuition remission.

-All graduate assistants, international, and US citizens and residents qualify for in-state tuition rates.
-Graduate assistants will find the in-state rate credited on their fee statement as a MN RATE Tuition Scholarship."
+All graduate assistants, international, and U.S. citizens and residents qualify for in-state tuition rates.
+Graduate assistants will find the in-state rate credited on their fee statement as a "MN RATE Tuition Scholarship."
 Note: The in-state tuition rate does not apply to market-rate programs (MBA, MEM/EMEM, ACR, MTQ, RAS and doctoral programs).